WORD Christchurch Spring Festival is ON! HUZZAH! Here is a selection of my picks and tips.

 op shop hunger bodies mystery sci-fi quiche sobriety division austerity time

 "They went to the libraries on weekends to borrow cookbooks so they could try new recipes out.
 They had a library card between them and it was one of the best things they had". https://t.co/MUFrdf9FEI

 (p 193 of Nothing to see by @PipAdam) #ReadNZ ^DR pic.twitter.com/FE2EaHahk4

 — Ngā Kete Wānanga-o-Ōtautahi (@ChristchurchLib) August 24, 2020

 Sunday 1 November For You(th) 1pm to 3pm, Tūranga

 This session gives young people a chance to make stuff themselves.

 The WORD Christchurch Youth Jury, with support from our own Tūranga youth librarian team, have devised a wonderful afternoon of activities by and for rangatahi.
-Featuring workshops on creative writing with Karen Healey, illustration demonstrations with Katie O’Neill, games, zine-making, and a relaxed space.
+Featuring workshops on creative writing with Karen Healey, illustration demonstrations with Kay O’Neill, games, zine-making, and a relaxed space.

 For more picks, read Moata's Festival picks.
 I concur with her most excellent selections.